julieolin/week8/content/_index.md

 ### By Julie Olin, Julian Skovhus & Mik Lokdam

 AirBnB is an online platform that accommodate guests with short-term lodging options that is mainly provided by private hosts.
 AirBnB is mainly used by travellers when looking for homestay rentals for a vacation and was founded by Brian Chesky in August 2008.
-Since the incorporation, AirBnB has experienced an exponential growth and now accounts for upwards of 20% of the vacation rental industry as a whole.
+Since the incorporation, the company has experienced an exponential growth and now accounts for upwards of 20% of the vacation rental industry as a whole.

 In this article, we will explore AirBnB data for New York City in 2019.
 We'll take a deeper In New York City (NYC), more than 48.000 listings were available for rent in 2019.
 Listings range from a whole penthouse apartment with panorama view overlooking Central Park to a shared bedroom in Brooklyn and with the vast variety in accommodation options, NYC is set to fullfill the need of any traveller.
 As a tourist, it may be overwhelming to choose a place to stay in NYC as NYC is a very diverse city with 5 boroughs.
 Also, each borough contains serveral districts, each with their own charm and caracteristics.
 Should travellers choose to stay in the posh Manhattan, the hip Bronx or the cultural Brooklyn?
 And which characteristics defines each of these borough?